 If you’re thinking of buying a new high-efficiency wood-burning heating appliance this year, you’ll want to make sure that it meets U.S. Environmental Protection Agency standards.
 That said, knowing what this means exactly and how to ensure you’re checking all the boxes can be a challenge.

-The COVID-19 pandemic has thrown some uncertainty into which version of the standards are mandatory for now, but TN Fireplace & Chimney, the Knoxville fireplace expert, is here to help our clients stay up to date on changes.
+Fortunately, the crew at TN Fireplace & Chimney, the Knoxville fireplace experts, are here to help our clients stay up to date on it all.

 What Does High-Efficiency Mean?

 High-efficiency wood heating appliances are designed differently than traditional open-hearth fireplaces or wood stoves.
 According to the EPA, this means using specific design features to boost efficiency, include